jeromevonk/granola/README.md

 * Search for expenses
 * Generate reports and charts about monthly/yearly expenses

+There is a little more information on this [article](https://www.codeproject.com/Articles/5342947/Track-Your-Expenses-with-this-Next-js-React-App).

 ### What it's not

 This app **will not** automatically integrate with your bank and retrieve your expenses.